-- 1. Practical Biochemistry by T. Plummer - 2.
-Practical Biochemistry by J. Jayaraman - 3.
+- 1. Practical Biochemistry by T Plummer - 2.
+Practical Biochemistry by J Jayaraman - 3.
 Klemir and others: practical Biological chemistry. - 4.
 Practical Biochemistry Koch and Hank Dunn and Drell - 5.
-Microbiology laboratory Manual (2001) by Aneja, K.M. - 6.
-Laboratory Manual in Microbiology by P. Gunasekaran (1996), New Age Publ. - 7.
-Microbiology laboratory Manual (2001) by Aneja, K.M
+Microbiology laboratory Manual 4th Edit.
+By Cappuccino - 6.
+Microbiology laboratory Manual (2001) by Aneja, K.M - 7.
+Laboratory Manual in Microbiology by P.Gunasekaran (1996), New Age Publ.

 - 1. Collect and maintain the biological samples for clinical assay. - 2.
 Estimate the blood and serum enzymes for diagnosis of diseases. - 3.
-Qualitatively analyse the abnormal constituents in urine.

-4. Work with diagnostic kits.
+Qualitatively analyse the abnormal constituents in urine. - 4.
+Work with diagnostic kits.